guardian/support-service-lambdas/handlers/zuora-datalake-export/README.md

 The easiest way of doing this is by re-running the 'account' task and all of its dependencies as with a couple of exceptions is all of the imports.

-The following process describes how to do that re-running additional/individual task can be done in a simialar way:
+The following process describes how to do that, re-running additional/individual task can be done in a simialar way:
 * Click on 'DAGs' in the top bar
 * Click on 'Supporter-experience'
 * Click on 'Graph View'